a10nw01f/Mitzi/README.md

 Mitzi is still in the early stages of development.
 While it aims to provide robust compile-time validation features, it may contain bugs or limitations.
 Please use it with caution and feel free to report any issues you encounter.

 ## Dedication
-This library is dedicated to my dearly beloved cat Mitzi who recently passed away.
+This library is dedicated to my dearly beloved cat Mitzi who passed away.
-I only wish to spend more time with you in this lifetime of the next.